Using TFS Integration

 - Make sure that TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.

-- When TFS integration with CLion is enabled, the item appears on the menu, and on the context menus of the Editor and Project views.
+- When TFS integration with CLion is enabled, the Editor and the Project Tool Window. item appears on the menu, and on the context menus of the

 - The files in the folders under the TFS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.